CMDBrew/adminterface/docs/General-Configurations.md

 - `position:` — the default placement for the sidebar
   - Type: `String`
   - Available Options: `left`, or `right`

+## Theme
+You can update the theme of your application by updating the [Bootstrap] variables.
+See https://github.com/twbs/bootstrap/blob/v5.0.1/scss/_variables.scss.
+In additional to bootstrap, we also have our own variables in [_variables.scss] and vendor specific variables inside the vendor stylesheets:
+- [_flatpickr.scss]
+- [_trix_editor.scss]

 ## Pro Tips
 ### Loading Configs From YAML files